FHIR/fhir-package-loader/README.md

 #### `findPackageInfo(name: string, version: string): PackageInfo | undefined`

-Finds a loaded package by its name and version, and returns the corresponding [PackageInfo](src/package/PackageInfo.ts) or `undefined` is there is not a match.
+Finds a loaded package by its name and version, and returns the corresponding [PackageInfo](src/package/PackageInfo.ts) or `undefined` if there is not a match.
 In the case of multiple matches, the info for last package loaded will be returned.
 This function supports specific versions (e.g. `1.2.3`), `dev`, `current`, and `current$branchname`.

 #### `findPackageJSONs(name: string): any[]`